bmirandan/deel-test/README.md

 When you have finished the assignment, create a github repository and send us the link.

+## TODO

+- Propper error handler.
+Maybe a middleware.
+Or some report platform.
+- Modularization of code. its all in one app without any concerns separations.

 Thank you and good luck! 🙏